 On May 26, 2020, OTR issued a notice relating to the sales tax treatment of food, drinks, and alcohol made through marketplaces.
 The notice addresses scenarios where marketplace facilitators take food, drink or alcohol orders from customers for delivery or pick-up at a restaurant and directly collect payment from the customers.
 In these scenarios, the guidance provides that marketplace facilitators are required to collect sales tax from customers at the applicable rate and remit such sales tax to OTR.
 If a restaurant erroneously receives a sales tax payment from a marketplace facilitator, it should report and remit the funds to the OTR on its sales tax return.
-(Notice 2020-06, D.C.
-Office of Tax and Revenue, May 26, 2020).
+OTR Notice 2020-06.

-2. Taxation of Digital Goods and Streaming Video Services
+4. Taxation of Digital Goods and Streaming Video Services